White-Cooked Chicken with Rice, Greens and Ginger-Soy Dressing

 Recipe Notes / Tips

-• Save remaining broth for use in future soups, sauces, braises or rice; freeze in 2-cup portions so its easy to use.
+• Save remaining broth for use in future soups, sauces, braises or rice; freeze in 2-cup portions so it's easy to use.

 Subscribe to Recipes